vik16nathan/SIR_mouse_optimized/README.md

 ## Main script: abm_optuna_general.py

+Runs 200 trials of Optuna parameter tuning over the entire parameter space of the SIR model (spread_rate, v, injection_amount, k1, k2).
+For more information into what these parameters mean and how the SIR model was derived to predict whole-brain neurodegeneration, see Zheng et al., 2019, or Rahayel et al., 2022.

 Files needed (see *inputs*):

 - yohan_source_full.pkl: a file containing all the mesoscale regions from Oh et al., 2014 that were retained after parcellating gene expression and filtering genes with sufficient spatial resolution (see steps 1-3 of the full workflow)